Perfect Wicked Deviled Eggs

 | |

-• Bring water to a boil.
+• Bring the water to a boil over high heat.
 When the water boils, remove the pan from heat.

 • When the timer rings, remove the lid from the pan.